-- Supporting the Mayor, Deputy Mayor and the Councillors in the performance of their roles; and - Ensuring the effective and efficient management of the day to day operations of the Council.
+- Supporting the Mayor (Chair of Administrators) and the Councillors (Administrators) in the performance of their roles; and - Ensuring the effective and efficient management of the day to day operations of the Council.

 Executive Leadership Team

 Our organisational structure is based on four directorates that collectively manage and coordinate the full range of activities and services to the City of Whittlesea Community.
 The four Directorates are: